 1.5 LEVEL OF STANDARDS

 The performance requirements as specified in this title are minimum standards and address general floodplain management requirements.
 Specific projects may warrant additional requirements that may be imposed by the Cochise County Flood Control District.
-The Cochise County Flood Control District has the authority to establish standards and/or policies, as necessary, to carry out the provisions of this title.
-All drainage design standards, river and basin management plans, riparian preservation and mitigation standards, environmental protection, or other land-use plans approved by Cochise County and the Flood Control District are hereby incorporated into this title.
-All applicable floodplain management, flood hazard and flood control regulations, rules and standards promulgated by the state of Arizona and the federal government are hereby incorporated into this title.
+The Cochise County Flood Control District has the authority to establish standards and/or policies, as necessary, to carry out the provisions of this Ordinance.
+All drainage design standards, river and basin management plans, riparian preservation and mitigation standards, environmental protection, or other land-use plans approved by Cochise County and the Flood Control District are hereby incorporated into this Ordinance.
+All applicable floodplain management, flood hazard and flood control regulations, rules and standards promulgated by the state of Arizona and the federal government are hereby incorporated into this Ordinance.

 SECTION 2